StephanThierry/nodejs4synologynas/README.md

 Instead of using one script to take care of both stop and start - and relying on the Linux automation of the `rc.d` folder it's possible to use the Synology "Control Panel -> Task Scheduler"

-1. Create the script ´nodeserverstart.sh´ below and place it in a folder for example: ´/volume1/server/autorun/´
+1. Create the script `nodeserverstart.sh` below and place it in a folder for example: `/volume1/server/autorun/`
 ```shell
 #!/bin/sh
 PATH=$PATH:/volume1/@appstore/Node.js_v8/usr/local/lib/node_modules/forever/bin